aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 +-----------------------------------------------------------------------------------------+
 ```

+Note that the `parentScope` for the scope of the root component is `null`.

 ## Host scope

-As we are talking about scope, it needs to be noted that 'host scope' is used in the context of `au-slot`.
+As we are talking about scope, it needs to be noted that the term 'host scope' is used in the context of `au-slot`.
-There is no difference between a "normal" scope and a host scope, just it acts as the special marker to instruct to use the scope of the host element, instead of scope of the parent element.
+There is no difference between a "normal" scope and a host scope, just it acts as the special marker to instruct the scope selection process to use the scope of the host element, instead of scope of the parent element.
 Moreover, this is a special kind of scope that is valid only in the context of `au-slot`.
 This is already discussed in detail in the [`au-slot` documentation](./components-revisited.md#au-slot), and thus not repeated here.